Tom Brady’s father reveals covid battle that put him in the hospital for three weeks

 “The first two games, when I was in the hospital, I didn’t even care if they were playing, much less missing a game,” he said.
 “It was a matter of life or death, just like if anybody goes into the hospital.
 It’s serious stuff, and Tommy fought through it.”

-Brady Sr., who said he hoped to attend the Super Bowl, said the health issues for he and his wife, a cancer survivor, are “in the rearview mirror.
-We’re healthy, we’re happy, and everything is good. … We’re just representative of 25 million Americans who’ve got this stuff so far. …

-“For our family, starting out the season, football was the least important thing in the world.”
+Brady Sr., who said he hoped to attend the Super Bowl, said the health issues for him and his wife, a cancer survivor, are “in the rearview mirror.
+We’re healthy, we’re happy, and everything is good. … We’re just representative of 25 million Americans who’ve got this stuff so far. … For our family, starting out the season, football was the least important thing in the world.”

 Allen’s father did not attend Sunday’s AFC championship game between the Bills and Kansas City Chiefs as he recovers from covid and pneumonia.
 He also missed the two playoff games that preceded Sunday’s game.